Employer of Record in Estonia

 Severance in Estonia

 If an employee's contract is terminated due to redundancy, the employer must provide severance pay, equal to one month's salary based on the average earnings of the past six months.
-Additionally, employees with 5 to 10 years of service receive one extra month's salary from the unemployment insurance fund, and those with 10 or more years of service get an additional month's salary from the same fund.
+Additionally, employees with 5 to 10 years of service receive one extra month's salary from the unemployment insurance fund, and those with 10 or more years of service get two additional months' salary from the same fund.
+For fixed-term contracts terminated early due to redundancy, employers may need to settle the remaining salary owed for the contract period.

 Disclaimer